RaghavRamesh/RaghavRamesh.github.io/_posts/2016-11-01-estimation.md

 But estimates are guesses, and sometimes they can go wrong.

-But if you don’t stick to your estimate, you probably need to give an excuse during daily scrum, then your team member will say - *Looks like I'm blocked, let me see what else I can work on.* Gah!
+And if you don’t stick to your estimate, you probably need to give an excuse during daily scrum, then your team member will say - *Looks like I'm blocked, let me see what else I can work on.* Gah!
 That's not the best thing to hear especially if your daily scrum is at the start of the day.

 Not just that you are haunted by your previous experiences of giving an optimisitic estimate and ending up taking around twice as much time to complete the story.
 Why?
 Because in our eagerness to impress our supervisors, we tend to over promise.
 I’ve done that in my first internship only to be humiliated in front of the entire team including two new junior interns.